If you have any questions, please contact the Engineering Department at 763-706-3700. Thank you for your patience and cooperation.

 Due to the number of water main breaks these segments have experienced, the following water main will be replaced:

 - 39th Avenue, Johnson Street to Arthur Street

 - Arthur Street, 39th Avenue to 40th Avenue

 - Stinson Boulevard at 43rd Avenue

-In fall of 2019 or spring of 2020 an 8-foot paved multi-use trail will be constructed on the north side of 37th Avenue from 5th Street to Central Avenue.
+In 2020 an 8-foot paved multi-use trail will be constructed on the north side of 37th Avenue from 5th Street to Central Avenue.